-This session aims to engage the next generation of health care design leaders while equipping them to advance the health care built environment.
-Join the conversation about and with the next generation of professionals in our field.
-The Emerging Professionals Forum is intended to provide a setting to spur interaction between the future leaders.
-The discussion will also link these future leaders with current leaders to create opportunities for mentorship and continued growth.
+Engaging and unifying the next generation of healthcare design leaders and equipping them to lead the charge towards advancing the healthcare built environment.
+We would like to invite you to join us in a conversation about and with the next generation of our profession.
+This forum is intended to provide a setting to spur interaction between the future leaders of our profession and to unite them to become a force for improving the future of healthcare design.
+The forum discussion will also link these future leaders with the current leaders of our profession to create opportunities for mentorship and continued growth.

 - Identify issues relevant to developing future leaders in health care design.

 - Discuss how emerging design professionals can contribute to the professional dialogue in health care architecture. engineering, and research